bunnegirl/bunnemoji/readme.md

 ## themes

-aside from the bunne theme, additional themes are available, bunne classic and warebunne.
+aside from the bunne theme, <a href="themes.md">additional themes are available</a>, bunne classic and warebunne.